Luxed/nvim-config/notes.md

 ## Road to 1.0

-- Finish and merge statusline consistency.
-    - Check for other statuslines that could be supported
 - Finish and merge extended colors support for LSP semantic tokens.
 - Find a way to improve performance without breaking the support for the autoload file.